 If OSHA sees you are doing your best, you’ll be okay in the end.
 That’s my promise.
 But rather than chance spending $400,000 in fines because of a broken safety latch (you know those need to be present, fixed and working), spend a few bucks and fix it.
 And instead of spending time at a funeral for a co-worker and calculating the time lost because so-and-so injured his hand on the job, spend a few bucks now and get the training materials you need to prevent accidents from happening.

-We offer OSHA compliant online training classes and OSHA compliant training kits and on-site training solutions.
-And we have CSA/OHS compliant options for those of you in Canada too!
+We offer OSHA Aligned online training classes and OSHA Aligned training kits and on-site training solutions.
+And we have CSA/OHS aligned options for those of you in Canada too!
 But the responsibility is yours.
 We offer tools, we are tools for you to use to ensure things stay safe.

 Hard Hat Safety Training